LDMX-Software/ldmx-sw/README.md

 - [Detectors](https://github.com/LDMXAnalysis/ldmx-sw/tree/master/Detectors) - GDML detector data files
 - [DetDescr](https://github.com/LDMXAnalysis/ldmx-sw/tree/master/DetDescr) - Detector description utilities including detector ID encoding and decoding

-The main program created from building this framework is a simulation application which reads a [GDML](http://gdml.web.cern.ch/GDML/) detector description and writes out a [ROOT](https://root.cern.ch) file containing the simulated hits and particles.
+The primary program created from building this framework is a simulation application which reads a [GDML](http://gdml.web.cern.ch/GDML/) detector description and writes out a [ROOT](https://root.cern.ch) file containing the simulated hits and particles.
 The output file can be loaded into the ROOT environment for analysis.

 ## Prerequisites